 “Don’t raise your voice, improve your argument.” -Anonymous

 Project conflict is inevitable.
 Individuals may express strong differences of opinions.
 Sometimes team members tell project managers what to do and where to go (if you know what I mean).
 Keep a cool head.
-Respond softly and with respect to others.
+Respond softly and respect others.
 Reason and work with your team members to find common ground and solutions.

 “Blessed are those who can give without remembering and take without forgetting.” -Anonymous